-The International Society for Thrombosis and Haemostasis (ISTH) DIC scoring system provides objective measurement of DIC.
-Where DIC is present the scoring system correlates with key clinical observations and outcomes.
+The ISTH DIC scoring system provides objective measurement of DIC.
+Where DIC is present, the scoring system correlates with key clinical observations and outcomes.

 - Order global coagulation tests (prothrombin time, platelet count, fibrinogen, fibrin related marker) and score the test results:

 - Platelet count (>100 x 109/L = 0, <100 x 109/L = 1, <50 x 109/L = 2).

 - Elevated fibrin marker - eg, D-dimer, FDP - (no increase = 0, moderate increase = 2, strong increase = 3).

 - Prolonged PT (<3 secs (prolonged) = 0, >3 but <6 secs = 1, >6 secs = 2).